Commandant: Germany

-In the German language, a military Kommandant is the commanding officer of a military installation (e.g. a fortress), vehicle, aircraft (the pilot is not always Kommandant, if another crew member has a higehr rank) or vessel (e.g. U-Boot-Kommandant).
+In the German language, a military Kommandant is the commanding officer of a military installation (e.g. a fortress), vehicle, aircraft (the pilot is not always Kommandant, if another crew member has a higher rank) or vessel (e.g. U-Boot-Kommandant).
 In contrast to the governor, the fortress commandant of the Imperial German Army or the Wehrmacht never had higher but only lower jurisdiction.
 When subordinate to a governor, his duties were limited to garrison duty.
 Subordinate to him was the Platzmajor.

 In the navy of the Bundeswehr, commandants, including former commandants, wear the special commandant badge.
 When the commandant is active, it is worn on the right side of the chest above the breast pocket.
 Former commandants wear it on the left breast under the name tag.

 In Baden-Württemberg, Bavaria, Austria, Switzerland and South Tyrol, the head of the volunteer fire brigade is called the Kommandant.
 As such, he leads the fire brigade and is responsible for the training and deployment of his local fire brigade.
 In his own local area, he leads the operations management of all fire brigades as long as this is not taken over by the higher-level operations management.

 India

-Central Armed Police Forces (CAPF) - Ministry of Home Affairs.

-In the Central Armed Police Forces (BSF, CRPF, CISF, ITBP, SSB), 'Commandant' is a rank.
-It is equivalent to the rank of Senior Superintendent of Police or Colonel of Army.
-Commandant rank officers generally command battalions in CAPFs.